 The more you can show that you have consulted and listened to employees, the safer the procedure.
 Consultation is not a box ticking exercise and you must be open to good and innovative ideas as to how to avoid dismissing employees.

-Some timescales are of course non-negotiable, e.g. if you are proposing to dismiss more than 20 employees within a period of 90 days or less, you are required by law to conduct a consultation that starts at least 30 days prior to the first dismissal.
-If it is more than 100 employees, this starts at least 45 days in advance.
-In both cases, you must also forewarn the Department for Business Energy and Industrial Strategy (BEIS) of the proposal to dismiss those employees using from HR1 which is a Government specified form, again taking into account the same timescales.
+In smaller scale redundancies, you will have greater freedom over how long consultation lasts but you should certainly expect to allow at least a week, probably two.
+Some timescales are of course non-negotiable.
+If you are proposing to dismiss more than 20 employees within a period of 90 days or less, you are required by law to conduct a consultation that starts at least 30 days prior to the first dismissal.
+If it is more than 100 employees, consultation must start at least 45 days in advance.
+In both cases, you must also forewarn the Department for Business Energy and Industrial Strategy (BEIS) of the proposal to dismiss those employees using form HR1 which is a Government specified form, again taking into account the same timescales.

-NB: these redundancies need a great deal of care, as elections for employee representatives will need to be held and you should carefully prepare a timetable for consultation and the entire process.
+Collective redundancies like these need a great deal of care, as there are also requirements around employee representatives (who may need to be elected) and you should carefully prepare a timetable for consultation and the entire process.

 How you choose the employees to be dismissed by way of redundancy is another pinch point for disputes.
-Selection criteria are not restricted to objective measures such as attendance records, length of service or qualifications but can also be personal opinions such as flexibility, enthusiasm and helpfulness.
-NB: those subjective measures almost always provoke disputes if they are not supported by evidenced instances of each of those criteria.
+It is generally best to ensure that your selection criteria are based on objective measures such as attendance records, length of service or qualifications.
+However, more subjective criteria can be included such as flexibility, enthusiasm and helpfulness.
+Do bear in mind that the use of these more subjective criteria almost always provokes challenge from ‘at risk’ employees if they are not supported by documented evidence.

 Objective measures are easily evidenced and difficult to dispute.
 Most employers, however, are easily able to identify their most helpful, adaptable and useful staff.
 The skill in ensuring that you do not lose these staff lies in articulating the selection criteria, and this in turn must be driven by the needs of the business.